Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Case Studies

 \subsection{Power systems cases and datasets}

-We consider four main power system cases throughout this section.
-The first is a single bus system defined by us, with 1 zone, 1 load (with long term average of $6$) and 4 generators (with capacities $5, 5, 2.5,2.5$ and costs $1, 2, 4, 8$).
-The other three are typical test systems, based on realistic networks, used by the power system community, namely, "IEEE 24bus rts" (38 lines, 33 generators, 17 loads, 4 zones), "IEEE 118 bus" (186 lines, 54 generators, 99 loads, 7 zones) and "IEEE 300 bus" (411 lines, 69 generators, 191 loads, 10 zones).
-The base datasets were obtained from PG-LIB-OPF \citep{babaeinejadsarookolaee2019power}.
-The zone definition is standard for the $24$ buses case.
-For the $118$ and $300$ bus cases, we used the zones defined by \cite{li2015wide}.
-We also considered very large cases, with thousands of buses. by connecting copies of the 300 bus system.
+We consider multiple power system cases throughout this section.
+The first, considered in Sections \ref{sec-bxh} and \ref{sec-heuristic}, is a single bus system defined by us, with 1 zone, 1 load (with a long-term average of $6$) and 4 generators (with capacities $5, 5, 2.5,2.5$ and costs $1, 2, 4, 8$).
+Then, in Sections \ref{secVeryLarge} and \ref{sec-realdata2}, we consider realistic power systems with more than 6000 buses from PG-LIB-OPF \citep{babaeinejadsarookolaee2019power}.

 Henceforth, we will refer to the test systems by their number of buses.
 We only considered as loads the buses with positive demand in the original files.
-We performed some modifications in the case data: all flow limits were set to $75\%$ their rate; we modified the demand values of the cases $24$, $118$ and $300$ by the factors: $0.9$, $1.3$ and $0.9$, respectively.
-These modifications were made to stress the systems.
 Deficit and generation curtailment costs were defined, respectively, as $8$ and $3$ times the most expensive generator cost.
 All generators were allowed to have up to $30\%$ their capacity allocated to reserves, and their reserve allocation costs were set to $30\%$ their nominal costs.
 We only considered the linear component of the generators' costs in all instances.

-In all datasets, we used demand values as the long-term average of AR(1) processes for each bus.
-The AR(1) coefficients were set to $0.9$ and the AR(0) coefficients were set so that we get the desired long-term averages.
+In all datasets, except in Section \ref{sec-realdata2}, we used demand values as the long-term average of AR(1) (autoregressive of order 1) processes for each bus.
+The AR(1) coefficients were set to $0.9$, and the AR(0) coefficients were set so that we get the desired long-term averages.
 For the sake of simplicity, load profiles were generated independently.
 The coefficient of variation of all simulated load stochastic processes was $0.4$.
 Negative demands were truncated to zero, although they could represent an excess renewable generation.
+In Section \ref{sec-realdata2}, we demonstrate the performance of our approach when considering real demand data.